Otto Lowenstein

 In 1933, because of his Jewish ethnicity, he relocated to Switzerland in order to escape Nazi persecution (led by a former army colleague who was envious of his work), working as a neuropsychiatrist at the Clinique La Métairie in Nyon.
 He was a member of the faculty of the University of Geneva, Department of Ophthalmology, and Director of the Pupillographic Laboratory from 1935 to 1939.
 Under his leadership, the laboratory and the equipment pioneered there were invented and used in his researching the pupil.
 In 1939 he emigrated to New York City, where he was associated with New York University and later Columbia Presbyterian Hospital.
 In New York, he continued neuro-ophthalmological research with his research assistant Irene Loewenfeld.
 As he was preparing final edits to a major compendium of his life work specializing on the pupil, he was taken ill with pancreatic cancer.
 His work was entrusted to Dr Loewenfeld who had received her Ph.D.
 From the University of Bonn under Dr Lowenstein's mentorship.
 The work was ultimately published in the 1990s and contains his research in two volumes.

 He is remembered for his studies involving motion, size and functionality of the eye's pupil from a neuropsychiatric standpoint.
 In Germany and America, he created laboratories containing specialized equipment for research of the eye's pupil.
-He was particularly interested in the status of an individuals' pupil during specific emotional and psychological states, as well as the condition of the pupil during periods of fatigue and alertness.
+He was particularly interested in the status of an individual's pupil during specific emotional and psychological states, as well as the condition of the pupil during periods of fatigue and alertness.

 In 1957, he built an "electronic pupillograph" that incorporated infrared technology.
 This device was used to accurately measure and analyze the pupils' diameter, and was a forerunner to more sophisticated pupillographic instruments that were developed in later years.
-Lowenstein’s pioneer experiments and numerous publications on pupillary topics were a major factor in bringing pupillography into American neuro-ophthalmological medicine.
+Lowenstein's pioneer experiments and numerous publications on pupillary topics were a major factor in bringing pupillography into American neuro-ophthalmological medicine.